What is Meditation

 Within this spectrum, there are basically two meditative extremes.
 One pole consists of sensitive introvert people, and the other of people with lots of outgoing energy.

-Another type of feedback loop can be observed when a camera is pointing at itself through a monitor screen.
+A similar feedback loop can be observed when a camera is pointing at itself through a monitor screen.

 Below is a video clip that illustrates a dynamic version of an accelerating introverted loop.
 The loop in the video is created simply by pointing a video camera at the TV screen it is connected to.
 The fractal, singular, and kaleidoscopic patterns are created by the handheld camera constantly amplifying its own signal.
 Tiny movements in the camera create unpredictable and dynamic changes, all leading towards the Great Attractor of infinity.